 - 2.4 billion to 5.8 billion microwaves per second for Wi-Fi data to tablets/laptops

-In the second-half of 2017, if Verizon, AT&T and others wireless carriers have their way, we will be radiated with the following pulsed microwaves in 10-15 targets cities – 24 billion to 90 billion microwaves per second for 5G services and for navigation-assisted cars
+In the second-half of 2017, if Verizon, AT&T, and other wireless carriers have their way, we will be radiated with the following pulsed microwave radiation in 10-15 targets cities – 24 billion to 90 billion microwaves per second for 5g services and for navigation-assisted cars

-In May of 2016, scientists at the US Federal National Toxicology Program released “partial findings” from the $25 million study on cellphone radiation, that found that both hyperplasias (abnormal increases in volume of a tissue or organ caused by the formation and growth of new normal cells) and tumors occur at significantly higher rates in the presence of continuous RF/MW radiation,
+In May of 2016, scientists at the US National Toxicology Program released “partial findings” from a $25 million study on cellphone radiation, that found that both hyperplasias (abnormal increases in volume of a tissue or organ caused by the formation and growth of new normal cells) and tumors occur at significantly higher rates in the presence of continuous radio frequency/microwave radiation,

-Disregarding these findings, six short weeks later, the FCC approved a move to 5G, and the wireless industry got to work installing Distributed Antenna Systems on utility poles as quickly as they possibly could.
-Some antennas have been placed as close as 20 feet from second story bedroom windows and will spray 4G or 5G RF/MW radiation 24/7/365 on the unfortunate person who unknowingly sleeps there..
+Disregarding these findings, six short weeks later, the FCC approved a move to 5g, and the wireless industry got to work installing Distributed Antenna Systems (a network of small cells) on utility poles around the country just as quickly as they possibly could.
+Some antennas have been placed as close as 20 feet from second story bedroom windows and will spray 4g or 5g radio frequency/microwave radiation 24/7/365 on the unfortunate person who unknowingly sleeps there.
 Cancer clusters have been documented for people living closer than 2,000 feet to mobile communications base stations, so antennas for mobile communications base stations should never be lower than 200 feet, and no closer than 2,000 feet to people and other living organisms.

-Massive electromagnetic pollution is spiraling out of control, with both Industry and Government denying the scientific proof of harm from RF/MW radiation.
-Our Government and the Wireless Industry should not transmit digital data wirelessly, using the data-dense modulation schemes: Orthogonal Frequency-Division Multiplexing (OFDM/OFDMA) used in Wi-Fi, 4G/LTE and 5G — because the US Government has already proven that the data-sparse 2G modulation is hazardous.
+Massive electromagnetic pollution is spiraling out of control, with both Industry and Government denying the scientific proof of harm from microwave radiation.
+Our Government and the Wireless Industry should not transmit digital data wirelessly, using the data-dense modulation schemes: Orthogonal Frequency-Division Multiplexing (OFDM/OFDMA) used in Wi-Fi, 4g/LTE and 5g — because the US Government has already proven that the data-sparse 2G modulation is hazardous.
 We must, instead, transmit data from Point A to Point B to every business, every home, every school and farm with far superior fiber optic cables.